Azure/SynapseEnterpriseCodebase/readme.md

 -	Private Endpoints
 -	Nat VMs
 -	Self Hosted Integration Runtime resource

-•	pipeline.yml
-This file is used to deploy the ./deploy.ps1 through Azure Devops Pipeline.
-It is a multi-stage deployment.

 Important Notes and few Assumptions for this deployment section :
 1. VNet and Subnets are already created, the code is already present and commented.
 So only use it if required.